FALSE BAY YACHT CLUB

 17. Dogs and Pets

 a.
-No dogs are allowed on club premises.
+No dogs (other than service dogs) are allowed on club premises.

 b.
-Cruising yachts with pets on board will be allowed to transit the club property with them on a lead, but they must otherwise be confined to their yachts.
+Pets will be allowed to transit the club premises on a lead, but they must otherwise be confined to members’/visiting cruisers’ yachts.

 c.
 Any pet mess found on club property or marinas will be brought to the attention of the owners for removal and they might be asked to leave if this problem persists.